Skip to Content

 • Organizations

-• Member: A Harmony user who has been added to an organization by an administrator (described under Members in Organizations).
+• Member: A Harmony user who has been invited to an organization by an administrator.

-• Administrator: A member who is assigned to a role with Admin permission at the organization level, allowing access to all features and functions available in the Management Console.
+• Administrator: A member who is assigned to a role with Admin permission, allowing access to all features and functions available in the Management Console.

-• Role: A group of members that is assigned one or more permissions at the organization level.
+• Role: A group of members that is assigned one or more permissions.
 Initially, when a Harmony organization is created, an Administrator role (with Admin permission) and a User role (with Read permission) are created by default.
-Administrators can create additional roles and add members to multiple roles (described under Roles in Organizations).
+Administrators can create additional roles and add members to multiple roles.

-• Permissions: Permissions are assigned to a role at the organization level and limit an organization member's access to defined areas of an organization.
-Permissions include Read, Admin, Agent Install, ApiConsumer, and App Developer (defined under Permissions in Organizations).
+• Permissions: Permissions are assigned to a user role and limit a member's access to defined areas of an organization.

 • Environments